Size8 to 12 inches (20-30 cm)

 - Diet consists of small fishes and larger invertebrates.

-- Juvenile (up to approximately 6 inches (16 cm) in length) consumes zooplankton, including planktonic crustaceans and free swimming insect larvae.
+- Juveniles (up to approximately 6 inches (16 cm) in length) consume zooplankton, including planktonic crustaceans and free-swimming insect larvae.

 - Feeds throughout the day and night, but is most active at night.